William Cowper (1731–1800)

-In 1767 Cowper, Mrs Unwin and her daughter Susanna moved to Olney in Buckinghamshire to be under the ministry of Rev. John Newton, who was the evangelical curate there.
-William and Mary lived together (with separate bedrooms) until her death in 1796.
+Cowper found lodging in Huntingdon, with the Reverend Morley Unwin, his wife Mary and his family.
+After Morley Unwin was killed in a riding accident in 1767, Cowper, Mrs Unwin and her daughter Susanna moved to Olney in Buckinghamshire to be under the ministry of Rev. John Newton.
+They rented Orchard Side.
+She and William were to live together (with separate bedrooms) until her death in 1796.
 There was a brief engagement between them in 1772, soon to be ended by a serious recurrence of Cowper’s depression.
-In 1786 they moved to the nearby village of Weston Underwood.
+In 1786, after the success of Cowper’s second book of poems they moved to a bigger house in the nearby village of Weston Underwood.

 Cowper’s great literary achievements as poet, hymn-writer and translator of Homer are illustrated in the museum.
 He was one of the greatest English letter-writers, providing a vivid and often comic picture of life in Olney and lively commentary of the political and literary events of the time.
 His profound thinking about Christianity was never far away.